TIBCOSoftware/snappydata/docs/connectors/deployment_dependency_jar.md

 ```

 <a id= deployjars> </a>
-## Deploying Jars in SnappyData
+## Deploying Jars in TIBCO ComputeDB

-SnappyData provides a method to deploy a jar in a running system through **DEPLOY JAR** SQL.
+TIBCO ComputeDB provides a method to deploy a jar in a running system through **DEPLOY JAR** SQL.
 You can execute the `deploy jar` command to deploy dependency jars.

-### Syntax for Deploying Jars in SnappyData
+### Syntax for Deploying Jars in TIBCO ComputeDB
 ```pre
 deploy jar <unique-alias-name> ‘jars’
 ```
 *	**unique-alias-name** - A name to identify the jar.
 This name can be used to remove the jar from the cluster.
 You can use alphabets, numbers and underscores to create the name.

 *	**jars** - Comma-delimited string of jar paths.
-These paths are expected to be accessible from all the lead nodes in SnappyData.
+These paths are expected to be accessible from all the lead nodes in TIBCO ComputeDB.

 ### Example